AdityaSahu27/CODSOFT/README.md

 # CODSOFT
-# All the necessary files for the three task are present here
+All the necessary files for the three task are present here This repo contains machine learning projects which will deal with classification ,prediction ,etc. for CODSOFT Internship